End-to-end auditable voting: Proposed E2E Systems

 The STAR-Vote system was defined for Travis County, the fifth most populous county in Texas, and home of the state capital, Austin.
 It illustrated another way to combine an E2E system with conventionally auditable paper ballots, produced in this case by a ballot marking device.
-The project produced a detailed spec and request for proposals in 2016, and bids were received for all the components, but no existing contractor with an EAC certified voting was willing to adapt their system to work with the novel cryptographic open-source components, as required by the RFP.
+The project produced a detailed spec and request for proposals in 2016, and bids were received for all the components, but no existing contractor with an EAC certified voting system was willing to adapt their system to work with the novel cryptographic open-source components, as required by the RFP.

 Building on the STAR-Vote experience, Josh Benaloh at Microsoft led the design and development of ElectionGuard, a software development kit that can be combined with existing voting systems to add E2E support.
 The voting system interprets the voter's choices, stores them for further processing, then calls ElectionGuard which encrypts these interpretations and prints a receipt for the voter.
 The receipt has a number which corresponds to the encrypted interpretation.
 The voter can then disavow the ballot (spoil it), and vote again.
 Later, independent sources, such as political parties, can obtain the file of numbered encrypted ballots and sum the different contests on the encrypted file to see if they match the election totals.
 The voter can ask those independent sources if the number(s) on the voter's receipt(s) appear in the file.
 If enough voters check that their numbers are in the file, they will find if ballots are omitted.
 Voters can get the decrypted contents of their spoiled ballots, to determine if they accurately match what the voter remembers was on those ballots.
 The voter cannot get decrypted copies of voted ballots, to prevent selling votes.
 If enough voters check spoiled ballots, they will show mistakes in encryptions.
 ElectionGuard does not detect ballot stuffing, which must be detected by traditional records.
 It does not detect people who falsify receipts, claiming their ballot is missing or was interpreted in error.
-Election officials will need to decide how to track claimed errors, how many are needed to start an investigation, how to investigate and how to recover from errors, State law may give staff no authority to take action.
+Election officials will need to decide how to track claimed errors, how many are needed to start an investigation, how to investigate and how to recover from errors.
+State law may give staff no authority to take action.
 ElectionGuard does not tally write-ins, except as an undifferentiated total.
 It is incompatible with overvotes.